sourcebits-robertbiggs/ChocolateChip-UI-Book/14-Fragranz App.markdown

 </article>
 ```

-As you can see from this template, we'll need to initialize a template on the id of the Back button to render the value of the previous view, which was the chosen fragrance.
+As you can see from this template, we'll need to initialize a template on the id of the Back button to render the value of the previous view, which would be the chosen fragrance.
 For the shopping cart we're going to use the id of the article as the root scope of the template.
 Here's our template initializers:

 ```